d12frosted/elpa-mirror/stable-melpa/apdl-mode-readme.txt

 GNU-Linux systems.
-It defines 'APDL-Mode', a major mode for viewing, writing and navigating in APDL (Ansys Parametric Design Language) files as well as providing managing and communication capabilities for an associated Ansys solver process.
+It defines 'APDL-Mode', a major mode for viewing, writing and navigating in APDL (Ansys Parametric Design Language) files as well as providing managing and communication capabilities for an associated Ansys MAPDL solver process.

 The mode's capabilities are sophisticated but the documentation is targeted for Ansys users with little Emacs experience.
 An online